 - Click sign up (usually near login button)

 - Validate email.

 - Upload pictures.

-Consequently, guidelines are customs for sharing with our contacts.
+Consequently, social media etiquette guidelines.
+Customs for sharing with our contacts.
 So, entertainment is a large part of it.
 Really, we have fun with friends.

 Whereas, customs are a code about how we act online.
 So, negative content customarily hurts our profession.
 Therefore, not just personal.